Updated June 6, 2023

 Growing Water Smart: Integrated Water and Land Use Planning Workshop

-Participants in this program will gain:
+Participants in this program gain:

 - Flexibility.
 The strategies and tools to integrate water and land use planning to better adapt to change and uncertainty.

 - Collaboration.
-Regional professional relationships with peers.
+A regional professional relationship exchange with your peers.

 - A path forward.
 An action plan tailored to your community’s needs.

-Download the PDF and follow the instructions to apply.Download
+Download the RFP and follow the instructions on page 3 to apply.